-Resident students 18 years of age or order and emancipated minors have the option, upon moving into the residence hall, to identify a specific contact person who will be notified within 24 hours if that student has been reported missing.
+Resident students who are 18 years of age or older or who are emancipated minors have the option, upon moving into the residence hall, to identify a specific contact person who will be notified within 24 hours if that student has been reported missing.
 The identity of that contact person will remain confidential with the exception of law enforcement and staff designated to respond to missing person reports.